 We all know that reading has a huge number of health benefits, is a crucial part of our education, and is a great tool for self-development, but does reading make you smarter or does reading increase IQ?

-Well, that’s a different story and finding the answer to this question has always been quite the challenge.
+Well, that’s a different story, and finding the answer to this question has always been quite a challenge.

 First things first, let’s make the distinction between being smart and being intelligent as clear as possible.